 - professional learning

 Stacey’s current research investigates parental perceptions of early literacy learning and teaching.

-Stacey teaches and coordinates the early years literacy/English units, primary and early childhood assessment and professional experience, across QUT’s Caboolture and Kelvin Grove campuses.
+Stacey teaches and coordinates undergraduate and postgraduate early years literacy, language, and English units.
+She also coordinators the primary and early childhood assessment and professional experience units at Kelvin Grove campus.

 - Campbell SA, (2016) Playing with phonics: Teaching letters and sounds, Every Child p10-11